azimuthadv/cs465finalproject/README.md

 ----------------------------------------------------
 We used the data as it was stored by the original cve-search project, but added the additional functionality of a flask-based read-only JSON API for easier querying of small portions of the entire data set for use with D3.
 The API itself has a number of endpoints (not all of which are currently being used):

-* ```/cves/<string:cpe_str>``` -- returns all CVEs affecting the given CPE string (partial CPEs such as product or vendors names may work here, but it is advisable to be as specific as possible)
+* ```/cves/<string:cpe_str>```: returns all CVEs affecting the given CPE string (partial CPEs such as product or vendors names may work here, but it is advisable to be as specific as possible)
-* ```/cve/<string:cve_id>``` -- returns the CVE corresponding to the given CVE ID
+* ```/cve/<string:cve_id>```: returns the CVE corresponding to the given CVE ID
-* ```/cpes``` -- returns all unique CPE strings
+* ```/cpes```: returns all unique CPE strings
-* ```/vendors``` -- returns all unique vendors
+* ```/vendors```: returns all unique vendors

 A description of who the visualization is for and what questions it is designed to answer
 -----------------------------------------------------------------------------------------
-This visualization is meant to serve two main audiences:
+**This visualization is meant to serve two main audiences:**

 * A system administrator (especially at the enterprise scale) who wishes to install a particular type of product and has a number of candidates in mind after taking into account external factors such as budget and features.
 By exploring how many vulnerabilities each candidate product has had historically (as well as the severity and descriptions of each of these vulnerabilities), he or she can make an informed decision about whether or not a given candidate product may be appropriate for a particular application.
 * A curious individual or researcher wanting to gain insight into the vulnerability history of particular vendors and products (especially within a particular time interval).

 A description of the visualization including rational for the encodings and interactions you chose.
 A description of any approaches you contemplated or tried and then rejects would be appropriate as well
 ---------------------------------------------------------------------------------------------------------------------------------------------------------